 - Contents of the data string

 - Length in bytes of the data string

-The actual maximum may vary slightly with the version of Teradata Database being used; the value may be obtained using the DBCHQE CLIv2-limits query
+The actual maximum may vary slightly with the version of the database being used; the value may be obtained using the DBCHQE CLIv2-limits query

 Before calling DBCHCL for the Initiate Request function and if the request contains a USING row descriptor, the application must build a data string.

-The data string must contain the data described by the USING row descriptor, and the Varying-length-request will be set to either of the following:
+The data string must contain the data described by the USING row descriptor, and the Variable-length-request will be set to either of the following:

-Since DBCHCL does not parse the request string, it is the application‘s responsibility to check whether the request string contains a USING row descriptor and then to set USING-data-length appropriately.
+Since DBCHCL does not parse the request string, the application must check whether the request string contains a USING row descriptor and then to set USING-data-length appropriately.